TheoKevH/SDA24-25/README.md

 # SDA Ganjil 2024/2025
-Repository to store my pas lab solutions.
+Repository to store my past lab solutions.
 If YOU consider this repo helpful, feel free to give a star⭐

 ## Lab Results
 | Lab | Nilai |